-The PiN calculations for some sectors (namely, Nutrition and Education, as well as Child Protection and GBV sub-sectors) are based on specific age and gender groups require in a low Distribution of the total provided and protection and GBV sub-sectors.
+The PiN calculations for some sectors (namely, Nutrition and Education, as well as Child Protection and GBV sub-sectors) are based on specific age and gender

 This includes AAP-CwC, Communication, Coordination, Information Management, PSEA, and Reporting.

 As presented in the RMNA 2023, while the needs of refugees and migrants from Venezuela have decreased in Argentina, Paraguay, and Uruguay in comparison to the previous year, challenges for refugees and migrants in Bolivia have increased.